Soul cake: Cakes

-Soul cakes formed a key part of the Souling traditions.
-In Staffordshire, the cakes were also called Soul-mass or "somas" cakes.
-In East Yorkshire, "somas loaves" were traditionally distributed.
+Soul cakes formed a key part of the souling traditions.
+In Staffordshire, the cakes were also called Soul-mass or somas cakes.
+In East Yorkshire, saumas loaves were traditionally distributed, and a recipient was to keep one cake in their home throughout the following year for good luck.
 In some counties, the Soul-mass cake was "made on All Souls' Day, November 2nd, and always in a triangular shape".
 Soul-mass cakes were often kept for good luck with one lady in Whitby being reported in the 1860s having a soul-mass loaf one hundred years old.
 According to Atkinson (1868), soul-mass loaves "were sets of square farthing cakes with currants in the centre, commonly given by bakers to their customers".
 Sometimes, oat cakes were given in Lancashire and Herefordshire.
 In Warwickshire, during the 1840s, it was traditional to consume seed cakes during Halloween which coincided with "the end of the wheat seed-time".

 Lanterns and disguise

-The traditions associated with Souling included Soulers visiting houses with "hollowed-out turnip lanterns" with a candle inside which represented a soul trapped in purgatory.
+The traditions associated with souling included soulers visiting houses with "hollowed-out turnip lanterns" with a candle inside which represented a soul trapped in purgatory.
 Smith (1989) notes that in parts of Yorkshire, "children still appear on door steps with turnip lanterns and disguised as witches, ghosts and skeletons".
 In Northern England, people sometimes went souling in disguise wearing long black cloaks.
-At times, children went out Souling in disguise.
-According to the Folk-lore Society publication of 1940, children went Souling in costume.
+At times, children went out souling in disguise.
+According to the Folk-lore Society publication of 1940, children went souling in costume.
 Such masquerading in costume was either a tribute to saints or imitated spirits.